Difference between WebSocket and REST

 |Performance||Better with high loads.||Great for occasional communication.|

-REST is so far the most standardized way of structuring the web APIs for the request.
-Most of the web application, tend to go with the RESTful approach.
-Verb-based action i.e. create, read, update or delete operation are executed successfully over HTTP protocol.
-There are certain benefits which come along with the use of HTTP protocol, client and server need not know about each other.
-Any operation done on the client side won’t hamper the server-side operation and the same holds true for server-side functionality.
+REST is, so far, the most standardized way of structuring the web APIs for the request.
+Most web applications tend to go with the RESTful approach.
+Verb-based action, i.e. create, read, update or delete operation, is executed successfully over HTTP protocol.
+Certain benefits come along with the use of HTTP protocol; the client and server need not know about each other.
+Any operation on the client side won’t hamper the server-side operation, and the same holds true for server-side functionality.

-WebSocket, on the other hand, is based on the lower-level concept, like socket and port.
+On the other hand, WebSocket is based on the lower-level concept, like socket and port.
 Application IP address and port are required in this medium of communication.
-Moreover, a single TCP connection can be shared for web socket communication between client and server.
-Also, it is a stateful protocol, unlike HTTP which is stateless in nature.
+Moreover, a single TCP connection can be shared for web socket communication between the client and server.
+Also, it is a stateful protocol, unlike HTTP, which is stateless in nature.

 Hence, usage of REST over WebSocket or vice versa depends upon the type of application and scenario.
-For a real-time, scalable application, WebSocket is the ideal choice, less costly as compared to REST.
+For a real-time, scalable application, WebSocket is the ideal choice, as it is less costly than REST.
 Any application with lots of CRUD operation invites the use of RESTful style.
-At the end of the day, it is the requirement and scenario, which would decide the usage of WebSocket vs REST.
+At the end of the day, it is the requirement and scenario which would decide WebSocket vs REST usage.

 This has been a guide to the top difference between WebSocket vs REST.
-Here we also discuss the key differences with infographics, and comparison table.
+Here we also discuss the key differences between infographics and comparison tables.
 You may also have a look at the following articles to learn more –